mixelpixel/React/Lecture1/README.md

 ## [@35m45s](https://youtu.be/7QwRtGtluJk?t=35m45s) **Create Navigation Bar Buttons**
 - [NavBarButton.js](Lecture1/test/src/NavBarButton.js)
-- NOTE: re: the React Component:
+- NOTE: about the React Component:
   When all of the code gets compiled, it gets tied together thanks to the react module, even though we don't explicitly use it in each file.
 - NOTE also that this syntax:
   ```js